 The National Gallery is located at the northern side of Trafalgar Square.
 It is only a two-minute walk to Charing Cross tube station and less than five minutes to Leicester Square tube station.

 Admission to the gallery is free although audio tours cost £5.
-Visitors with a London Pass have access to the audio tour free of charge.

 There are 60-minute guided tours of the collection’s highlights every day at 11.30am and 2.30pm.